MEF Teacher Grant Guidelines (2011)

 • Staff development, conference fees or travel costs

-• Televisions, VCRs, tape recorders, CD players, “boom boxes”, computers or printers
+• Televisions, LCD projectors, tape recorders, CD players, “boom boxes”, computers, tablets or printers

 • Continuations of existing projects